-- Australian Apprentices who are receiving training assistance for formal study or who are assisted through an Australian Government or State/Territory government wage subsidy via an employer, provided they meet the criteria for Australian Apprentices under the Tertiary Award. - Persons undertaking a training program placement. - Persons participating in a school based traineeship or apprenticeship.

-Note: Income from the above activities is taken into account under the ABSTUDY personal income test.
+- Australian Apprentices who are receiving training assistance for formal study or who are assisted through an Australian Government or State/Territory government wage subsidy via an employer, provided they meet the criteria for Australian Apprentices under the Tertiary Award. - Persons undertaking a training program placement. - Persons participating in a school based traineeship or apprenticeship. - For employees of organisations that are registered by the Australian Charities and Not-forprofit Commission (ACNC) and/or the Office of the Registrar of Indigenous Corporations (ORIC): - the value of fares, meals and accommodation is assessed on a dollar for dollar basis. - $\circ$ employment income is assessed under the personal income test - Scholarships, cadetships or similar assistance received from an employer other than those government employees receiving scholarships covered in 12.3 are assessed under the personal income test.